 Once you have uploaded WordPress files, you can upload a wp-config.php file from your backup (only if you are sure that it is clean and not compromised).

-Alternatively, you can rename wp-config-sample.php file in your freshly uploaded WordPress files to wp-config.php file.
-After that, you will need to edit wp-config.php file and enter your database information.
+Alternatively, you can rename the wp-config-sample.php file in your freshly uploaded WordPress files to the wp-config.php file.
+After that, you will need to edit the wp-config.php file and enter your database information.

 Don’t forget to save the file and upload it back to your website.